 Augmenting CloudWatch with SenseDeep

 CloudWatch Dashboards provide a view into the status of your AWS accounts and resources.
 You can augment that with the ability to easily and quickly scan your CloudWatch logs with SenseDeep.

-SenseDeep is an AWS Logs viewer for CloudWatch that runs fast, 100% in your browser.
+SenseDeep has an awesome logs viewer.
 It transparently downloads and stores log events in your browser cache for immediate and later viewing.
 It offers infinite smooth scrolling and understand structured log data for easy presentation and powerful queries.